anaef/lambda-lws/doc/EnvironmentVariables.md

 Set to the value of the `Lambda-Runtime-Trace-Id` header, if provided in the AWS Lambda request.
 The value is a string representing the AWS X-Ray trace context for the request.

-### _DEADLINE_MS

-Set to the value of the `Lambda-Runtime-Deadline-Ms` header, if provided in the AWS Lambda request.
-The value is a string representing the function timeout as a Unix timestamp in milliseconds.